google/googletest/CONTRIBUTING.md

 To keep the source consistent, readable, diffable and easy to merge, we use a fairly rigid coding style, as defined by the [google-styleguide](https://github.com/google/styleguide) project.
 All patches will be expected to conform to the style outlined [here](https://google.github.io/styleguide/cppguide.html).
+Use [.clang-format](https://github.com/google/googletest/blob/master/.clang-format) to check your formatting

 ## Requirements for Contributors ###